 Table 8.3-1 summarizes the available and required volumes of reclamation materials from Section 8.1 and Section 8.2 to generate a reclamation materials balance.
-Sufficient volumes of reclamation materials are anticipated to be salvaged to meet reclamation needs with surplus materials available as a contingency.
+In general, there is a moderate surplus of mixed-mineral and organic surface soil, a substantial surplus of reclamation-suitable overburden, and a marginal deficit estimated for glaciofluvial surface soil.
+However, the deficit is not expected to occur in practice, due to conservatism in estimating available volumes.
+In the case that a deficit does occur, it will be made up for by using the materials available in surplus that have an equal or better capacity to store water for ecosystem use.
+Therefore, sufficient volumes of reclamation materials are anticipated to be salvaged to meet reclamation needs with surplus materials available as a contingency.